 Importantly, the extent of the efficiency gain was found to depend on the heat exchanger conductance (UA) available in the recuperation system.
 If the recuperators are not sized adequately, a portion of the potential heat recovery benefit from the mixtures cannot be realized due to pinch-point limitations.
 Our simulation results showed that increasing the total UA of the recuperators boosts cycle efficiency, allowing the working-fluid blends to reach their full performance potential.
-For instance, in one case a CO₂/Kr cycle’s efficiency improvement climbed from ~7% to ~11% relative to pure CO₂ as recuperator UA was raised from 5 MW/K to 25 MW/K. This trend underlines that the improved thermal recuperation capacity of the mixtures must be matched by appropriate exchanger sizing.
-In practical terms, the low-temperature recuperator (LTR) should be resized (enlarged) to handle the higher heat duty generated when using these high-additive mixtures, ensuring that the additional low-grade heat is captured rather than wasted.
+Cycle’s efficiency improvement climbed as recuperator UA was raised.
+This trend underlines that the improved thermal recuperation capacity of the mixtures must be matched by appropriate exchanger sizing.
+In practical terms, the high-temperature recuperator (HTR) should be resized (enlarged) to handle the higher heat duty generated when using these high-additive mixtures, ensuring that the additional low-grade heat is captured rather than wasted.
 This design adjustment is essential to fully capitalize on the mixtures’ enhanced recuperative behavior and to avoid bottlenecking the efficiency gains.

 Based on the above findings, we recommend employing binary CO₂-based mixtures with roughly 50–90% additive content (by mole) when designing s-CO₂ Brayton power systems for sub-zero ambient environments.
 Working fluids in this composition range provide a good balance of thermodynamic performance and operational stability, keeping the compressor inlet well above the saturation line even in environments far below 0 °C. Such mixtures (for example, CO₂/CF₄ ≈ 30/70 or CO₂/NF₃ ≈ 20/80) enable the cycle to maintain single-phase supercritical conditions throughout, thereby minimizing compressor work and maximizing turbine expansion in cold climates.

-Furthermore, this work advises an increasing the size (UA value) of the low-temperature recuperator to accommodate the greater heat-recovery duty of these mixtures.
-Enlarging the LTR (or adding additional recuperation capacity) allows the cycle to exploit the mixtures’ improved heat recovery potential, yielding higher overall efficiency.
+Furthermore, this work advises an increasing the size (UA value) of the high-temperature recuperator to accommodate the greater heat-recovery duty of these mixtures.
+Enlarging the HTR (or adding additional recuperation capacity) allows the cycle to exploit the mixtures’ improved heat recovery potential, yielding higher overall efficiency.
 In summary, a combination of high-additive working-fluid blends and appropriately scaled recuperators can achieve substantially better efficiency and more reliable operation for s-CO₂ Brayton power plants in cold regions, as compared to the conventional pure-CO₂ cycle.
 These modifications help ensure that the cycle maintains high efficiency across a wider range of ambient temperatures than would be possible with CO₂ alone.

 The exergy efficiency behavior of the cycle components when mixtures are used is similar in all cases, and only in the high-temperature heat recuperator is it greater when pure CO2 is used.
 It is important to note that the HTR component is where the greatest exergy efficiency of all the cycle components is obtained, both when using pure CO2 and mixtures.